Mino26/Orange-HRM-Project-/README.md

 1.1.4 Test scope

+Tests in scope:<ol>
-Tests in scope: admin module to function at its max capacity without any error occurred
+  <li>Admin Module and Job to function at its max capacity without any error ocurred</li>

 Tests not in scope:
 <ol>